 After the shoes was put on the shelf, Henry would work for Sky Sports as an expert commentary.

 Henry married Claire Merry in 2003 and had a child with her named Tea.
-However, they officially divorced five years later in December 2008.
+But they officially divorced five years later in December 2008.